 Training School on “Molecular typing of Xanthomonadaceae – from epidemiological surveillance to outbreak investigation”

-The 2nd Training School of the EuroXanth COST Action on “Molecular typing of Xanthomonadaceae – from epidemiological surveillance to outbreak investigation” will take place in Wädenswil, Switzerland, from July 15 to 19, 2019.
+The 2nd Training School of the EuroXanth COST Action on “Molecular typing of Xanthomonadaceae – from epidemiological surveillance to outbreak investigation” took place in Wädenswil, Switzerland, from July 15 to 19, 2019.

-This Training School will address tools and technologies used for molecular typing of bacteria of the Xanthomonadaceae family at different taxonomic levels with a strong focus on DNA-based approaches to study genetic diversity and population structure, from the genus to the strain level.
-The Training School will introduce databases and software tools to analyse data from 16S rRNA gene, MALDI-TOF MS, genome-wide ANI/SNP, MLST/MLSA, VNTR/MLVA, and CRISPR analyses.
-The Training School will explain concepts and methods and will give ample room for hands-on tutorials on different datasets, accompanied by a few seminars and demonstrations.
+This Training School addressed tools and technologies used for molecular typing of bacteria of the Xanthomonadaceae family at different taxonomic levels with a strong focus on DNA-based approaches to study genetic diversity and population structure, from the genus to the strain level.
+The Training School introduced databases and software tools to analyse data from 16S rRNA gene, MALDI-TOF MS, genome-wide ANI/SNP, MLST/MLSA, VNTR/MLVA, and CRISPR analyses.
+The Training School explained concepts and methods and gave ample room for hands-on tutorials on different datasets, accompanied by a few seminars and demonstrations.

 Molecular typing has been shown powerful to investigate outbreaks and for epidemiological surveillance.
 Different spatio-temporal scales can be investigated to decipher the bacterial evolution from micro- to macro-evolution.
 Epidemiological typing approaches should retain an appropriate level of genomic resolution to address these different questions.
 The different molecular markers that will be presented may be used in typing systems for different purposes from discriminating epidemiologically related strains to long-term surveillance of strains.

 - Venue: Zürich University of Applied Sciences (ZHAW), School of Life Sciences and Facility Management, Campus Reidbach, Einsiedlerstrasse 31, 8820 Wädenswil, Switzerland.